michaelklishin/gradle-chef-cookbook/README.md

 This is an OpsCode Chef cookbook for Gradle, a modern build tool.

-It uses officially released tarballs from gradle.org to install Gradle under `/usr/local/gradle`, provides an `/etc/profile.d` script that prepends Gradle's `bin` directory to the `$PATH` and allows you to tweak version using Chef node attributes.
+It uses official releases from gradle.org to install Gradle under `/usr/local/gradle`, provides an `/etc/profile.d` script that prepends Gradle's `bin` directory to the `$PATH` and allows you to tweak version using Chef node attributes.